Neural Gate: Mitigating Privacy Risks in LVLMs via Neuron-Level Gradient Gating: Experiments

 \subsection{Generalization Analysis}

-From Section \ref{overall_performance}, we find that Neural Gate substantially improves privacy protection on MLLMGuard\cite{gu2024mllmguard}.
+From Section \ref{overall_performance}, we find that Neural Gate substantially improves privacy protection on MLLMGuard\cite{gu2025mllmguard}.
 To investigate the source of this generalization, we compare our method with a data-driven guardrail that rejects queries containing privacy-related keywords extracted from the training data.
 The guardrail achieves only a 17.43\% refusal rate, compared to over 75\% for Neural Gate.
 This suggests that the generalization originates from Neural Gate’s capacity to capture privacy concepts, instead of relying on training-data memorization or coverage.

-We further conduct a case study on MLLMGuard~\cite{gu2024mllmguard}, with results visualized in Fig.~\ref{fig:case_study}.
+We further conduct a case study on MLLMGuard~\cite{gu2025mllmguard}, with results visualized in Fig.~\ref{fig:case_study}.
 Although Neural Gate is not explicitly designed to handle out-of-domain privacy categories, we observe that it can still generalize to certain unseen privacy subjects.
 For instance, queries related to trade secrets, despite not being explicitly covered during training, are successfully rejected, suggesting that the model captures transferable privacy-related patterns.
+We speculate that this successful generalization may stem from certain similarities between the privacy concepts of trade secrets and government documents.
 However, this generalization is not consistent across all cases.
 For the example of drones, the model may still respond to such queries instead of refusing them, indicating that some unseen privacy types are not adequately captured by the learned representations.
 These results suggest that, while Neural Gate improves robustness to a subset of unseen privacy categories, its effectiveness remains uneven across different types of privacy.
 Improving the coverage of such cases remains an important direction for future work.